 After living in the Silver Valley for nearly two decades, North Wind Construction Services employee Kevin Redmond is familiar with navigating the sensitivities of local residents who, despite the massive contamination, fondly refer to the Bunker Hill Mine as “Uncle Bunker,” and blame the EPA and federal government for sapping their former lifestyle.

 “It’s a very close-knit community; outsiders are really not welcome,” Redmond said.
 “I’ve lived here for 17 years, and it took about half of those years to really feel comfortable here.”

-North Wind Construction has grown to become one of the valley’s major contractors helping with the clean up.
+North Wind Construction Services has grown to become one of the valley’s major contractors helping with the clean-up.
 North Wind manages multiple large repositories for waste rock.
 On any given day, the pace at the repositories is constant.
 Large dump trucks collect contaminated mine tailings from throughout the valley and arrive every few minutes to dump their loads.
 Every few minutes another load.
 Every day.
 Millions of cubic yards of waste have accumulated at the repositories with the goal to consolidate and manage it more effectively to reduce human health risks and improve water quality.